-The program narrative section of the application should not exceed 30 double-spaced pages in 12-point font with 1-inch margins.
-If included in the main body of the program narrative, tables, charts, figures, and other illustrations count toward the 30-page limit for the narrative section.
-The project abstract, table of contents, appendices, and government forms do not count toward the 30-page limit.
+The program narrative section of the application should not exceed 9 single-spaced pages in 12-point font with 1-inch margins, of which a minimum of 4 pages should be dedicated to the description of the project/program design and implementation.
+If included in the main body of the program narrative, tables, charts, figures, and other illustrations count toward the 9-page limit for the narrative section.
+The project abstract, table of contents, appendices, and government forms do not count toward the 9-page limit.